Skip to content

 Values intended to be shared across many metadata elements are defined in the GlobalMetadata type.
 The type specifies their names and which built-in metadata modules will use those values.
 Check out the type's API reference here or in your IDE to learn more.

-By convention, those are placed as keys in the JSON object used to set the metadata values
+By convention, those are placed as keys in the metadata values JSON object.
+Keys are at first level, hence global keys, hence global metadata.

 For instance: